 On top of tasty food, Collections Cafe also offers several local craft beers, a 36-bottle Northwest wine list, and even ice cream floats.
 You can get a regular root beer float (made with Snoqualmie vanilla bean ice cream) and/or a Kentucky Coke float (Kentucky bourbon ice cream and Coca-Cola).
 There are also several different types of lemonade at Collections Cafe, like Honey Cucumber Lemonade and Strawberry Lavender Lemonade.

 The food and drinks are only a portion of what makes Collections Cafe special — the “art” is the other part.
-From accordions hanging from the ceiling to glass dolls on the wall, there are nearly 30 different collections at Collections Cafe (hence the name).
+From accordions hanging from the ceiling to glass dolls on the wall, there are nearly 30 different collections (hence the name).
 Every collection actually belongs to Dale Chihuly himself, and he personally placed each item in the restaurant.
 As it was explained to us, he sees each collection and the way he decorated it as a piece of art.
 No one is left out, because every single table has “artwork” set inside (whether it’s old transistor radios, doll house furniture, vintage Christmas ornaments, etc.).

 Have you ever visited Collections Cafe?
 What did you think of the food?
 How about the collections?
 We’d love to hear from you!
-Please leave a comment or connect with us on Facebook, Twitter, and Google+.
+Please leave a comment or connect with us on Facebook, Twitter, and Instagram.
 Don’t forget to also check out Seattle Bloggers for more fun places to eat around the Emerald City!